-hhh.jjj.
+3. Evidence.

-- Not later than the 15 calendar days after the receipt of one or more timely Notices of Appeal, KCPHD shall issue and serve a Notice of Hearing to the appellants.
-Requests from multiple parties concerning the same Health Order may be consolidated. - i.
-The Notice of Hearing shall be served by the same means as a Health Order as detailed in Section 13.75.20 KCC. - The Notice of Hearing shall contain the date, time, and location of the hearing.
-Evidence. - .
-Evidence, including hearsay evidence, is admissible if in the judgment of the Board of Health it is the kind of evidence on which reasonably prudent persons are accustomed to rely in the conduct of their affairs. - i.
-All testimony of parties and witnesses shall be made under oath or affirmation. - ii.
-Documentary evidence may be received in the form of copies or excerpts, or by incorporation by reference. - iii.
+- a.
+Evidence, including hearsay evidence, is admissible if in the judgment of the Board of Health it is the kind of evidence on which reasonably prudent persons are accustomed to rely in the conduct of their affairs. - b.
+All testimony of parties and witnesses shall be made under oath or affirmation. - c.
+Documentary evidence may be received in the form of copies or excerpts, or by incorporation by reference. - d.
 Official notice may be taken of (a) any judicially cognizable facts, (b) technical or scientific facts within the agency's specialized knowledge, and (c) codes or standards that have been adopted by an agency of the United States, of this state, or by a nationally recognized organization or association.
 Parties shall be notified either before or during hearing, or by reference in preliminary reports or otherwise, of the material so noticed and the sources thereof, including any staff memoranda and data, and they shall be afforded an opportunity to contest the facts and material so noticed.
-A party proposing that official notice be taken may be required to produce a copy of the material to be noticed. - iii.kkk.
-Each party shall have the following rights: - .
-To call and examine witnesses on any matter relevant to the issues of the hearing; - i.
-To introduce document and physical evidence; - ii.
-To cross-examine opposing witnesses on any matter relevant ot he issues of the hearing; - iii.
-To impeach any witness; - iv.
-To rebut evidence against him; - v.
+A party proposing that official notice be taken may be required to produce a copy of the material to be noticed.

+4. Each party shall have the following rights:

+- a.
+To call and examine witnesses on any matter relevant to the issues of the hearing; - b.
+To introduce document and physical evidence; - c.
+To cross-examine opposing witnesses on any matter relevant to the issues of the hearing; - d.
+To impeach any witness; - e.
+To rebut evidence against him; - f.
 To represent himself or be represented by an attorney of his or her own choosing.

-jjj.III.Hearing
+5. Hearing

-- .
-The appeal hearing shall be conducted on the record and the Kittitas County Board of Health shall have such rulemaking and other powers necessary for conduct of the hearing . - i.
+- a.
+The appeal hearing shall be conducted on the record and the Kittitas County Board of Health shall have such rulemaking and other powers necessary for conduct of the hearing. - b.
 The burden is on KCPHD to prove the alleged factual basis set forth in the Health Order.
-The burden is a preponderance of the evidence. - ii.
-The observation of a violation on different dates shall be prima facia evidence that the violation continued to exist on intervening dates.

-iii.
-Following review of the evidence submitted, the Kittitas County Board of Health shall make written findings and conclusions, and shall affirm or modify the order previously issued if the Board of Health finds that a violation has occurred.
+The burden is a preponderance of the evidence. - c.
+The observation of a violation on different dates shall be prima facia evidence that the violation continued to exist on intervening dates. - d.
+Following review of the evidence submitted, the Kittitas County Board of Health shall make written findings and conclusions and shall affirm or modify the order previously issued if the Board of Health finds that a violation has occurred.
 The Board of Health shall reverse the order if they find that no violation occurred.
 The written decision of the Board of Health shall be mailed by certified mail and first class mail, five day return receipt requested, to the appealing party.
 (Ord.
 2011-006, 2011)